 Immediate (onset hours to days)

+Headache

 Nausea and vomiting

-Headache
+Early (onset days to weeks)

+Hot flushes

-Hot flushes Hyperlipidaemia and hypercholesterolaemia Abnormally elevated levels of lipids and cholesterol in the blood.
+Hyperlipidaemia and hypercholesterolaemia Abnormally elevated levels of lipids and cholesterol in the blood.

 Fluid retention and oedema An excess amount of fluid around the cells, tissues or serous cavities of the body, leading to swelling.

-Late (onset weeks to months Late (onset weeks to months Arthralgia and myalgia Generalised joint pain or and/or stiffness and muscle aches, often worse upon waking or after long periods of inactivity.
+Late (onset weeks to months)

+Arthralgia and myalgia Generalised joint pain or and/or stiffness and muscle aches, often worse upon wakin long periods of inactivity.
 Can improve with movement.
-May be mild or severe, intermittent or constant and accompanied by inflammation. • Generalised joint pain or and/or stiffness and muscle aches, often worse upon waking or after long periods of inactivity.
-Can improve with movement.
-May be mild or severe, intermittent or
+May be mild or severe, intern constant and accompanied by inflammation.
+Read more about arthralgia and myalgia

+Vaginal atrophy Read more about vaginal dryness

+Delayed (onset months to years)

+Osteoporosis